GoodnessUdochukwu/2.-Data-Preparation-Exploration-Analysis-Visualization/README.md

         The demands of product in the categories accessories, devices, and other are not well-served.
 Therefore sale is not maximized.

-        7. Demands are highest at the beginning and end of the years.
+        7. Demands are highest at the beginning or end of a year.
 Thisis proposed to be due to the sale/holiday season.
 ![image](https://user-images.githubusercontent.com/103940202/197358498-aa89aca0-2dd8-4821-a167-e3d651edc690.png)

         8. Cheap products are the most demanded goods.